Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Model operators

 which we may view as a unitary connection $\nabla^{R^{V}}=d+ia^{R^{V}}$ on a trivial Hermitian vector bundle $E$ of arbitrary rank over $V$.
 The curvature of this connection is clearly $R^{V}$ now viewed as a homogeneous degree $r-2$ polynomial function on $V$ valued in $\Lambda^{2}V^{*}$.
-This now gives the model Bochner Laplacian
+One now defines the model Bochner Laplacian, intrinsically associated to the tuple $\left(V,g^{V},R^{V}\right)$, via